Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 </tr>
 <tr class="even">
 <td>optiga_crypt_ecdh</td>
 <td><p>This operation generates shared secret.
-OPTIGA™ performs ECDH operation using the referred private key and provided public key.</p>
+OPTIGA™ Trust M performs ECDH operation using the referred private key and provided public key.</p>
 <ul>
-<li><p>Here the private key is from OPTIGA™ referring to a static key store OID or session based.
+<li><p>Here the private key is from OPTIGA™ Trust M referring to a static key store OID or session based.
 In case of session based, the private key is used from the session already acquired.</p></li>
 <li><p>The public key has to be sourced from host.</p></li>
 </ul>
-<p>The generated shared secret can be either exported to the host or stored in OPTIGA™'s session acquired by the respective <a href="#optiga_crypt">optiga_crypt</a> instance.</p></td>
+<p>The generated shared secret can be either exported to the host or stored in OPTIGA™ Trust M's session acquired by the respective <a href="#optiga_crypt">optiga_crypt</a> instance.</p></td>
 </tr>
 </tbody>
 </table>